iuvbio/pandas_ods_reader/README.md

 completely empty rows and columns are dropped from the DataFrame, before it is returned.
 Only trailing empty rows and columns are dropped.

+If the ODS file contains duplicated column names, they will be numbered and the number is appended to the column name in the resulting DataFrame.

 Dependencies
 ---